Chapter 7

 Inventory management software with inventory demand planning functionality can help to prevent this, with detailed historical data helping businesses to better understand fluctuations in customer buying patterns.
 Businesses are given a clearer idea of what they need to reorder at specific points in the business cycle.

-Inventory tracking and supply chain management
+Integrating inventory tracking with supply chain management

 Effective inventory tracking is essential to good supply chain management.
 Inventory management is one vital aspect of supply chain management, and there are different elements to tracking inventory.
 It’s not just a matter of keeping an eye on how many products you have in a particular place at a particular time.